 |

-The size of a dime, it's just perfect for those special
+The size of a dime, it's just perfect for those special projects that require tiny, tasteful components.

 Choose from three patterns: twinkle, flicker, or pulse.